Amiga 1200: Bundled software

 Some software officially bundled with the A1200 included Deluxe Paint IV AGA (a 2D image and animation editor) and Final Copy (a word processor).
 The Amiga Technologies/Escom version was bundled with applications such as Scala (multimedia authoring software) and Wordworth (a word processor), and games like Pinball Mania and Whizz.

 In the UK the Amiga 1200 was available in a Desktop Dynamite bundle which contained Workbench 3.0, Deluxe Paint IV AGA, Wordworth and two games: Oscar and Dennis.
 There was also a Comic relief version that came bundled with the game Sleepwalker.
-This also came with Workbench 3.0.
 Later packs included a cut-down version of the graphics software Photogenics.